 The product is just about as durable as any surfacing product you can buy.
 Our stone products are designed to provide many years of service with no noticeable discoloration or surface texture degradation.
 We are so confident in the quality and soundness of our products that we offer a 50-Year Limited Warranty.

 Because our product is made of concrete, it will absorb water just like any other concrete surface.
 Over time, the repeated absorption of water in a freeze/thaw cycle may potentially cause permanent damage to the stone.
-A sealer generally helps to close the pores in the concrete, thereby repelling the water rather than allowing it to be absorbed.
+A sealer theoretically helps to close the pores in the concrete, thereby repelling the water rather than allowing it to be absorbed.

 Since manufactured stone is reserved for use in vertical (wall) applications, water and ice usually don’t have the chance to sit on the surface long enough to cause a problem.
 Stone laid at ground level, however, may be at greater risk.